 DrDoctor has saved the NHS millions of pounds and 3000 years’ worth of missed appointments.
 For example, just one partnership (with Guy’s and St Thomas’ NHS Foundation Trust) delivered a patient appointment ‘Did Not Attend’ reduction of 17.2%, a £2.6 million financial benefit in the first year and a 91% patient recommendation rate.
 Twelve million people use DrDoctor each year.

 DrDoctor is self-funded by the founders and through revenue from partner hospitals.
-Following support from Bethnal Green Ventures’ (BVG) accelerator programme, the organisation also received grants from Social Tech Trust of over £100k in 2014, and a Small Business Research Initiative (SBRI) grant of £120k in 2014.
+Following support from Bethnal Green Ventures’ accelerator programme (of which Social Tech Trust is a founding partner), the organisation also received grants from Social Tech Trust of over £100k in 2014, and a Small Business Research Initiative (SBRI) grant of £120k in 2014.
 Annual turnover is £3 million.

 “Financial support from Social Tech Trust came at a critical time for us,” says Tom.
 “We just had a proof of concept and some revenue but the funding allowed us to harden the product and create momentum.
 Without it we would not have made progress.”